symsoft/ecc-api-guide/set-apn-ids.md

 ### Set APN identifiers

 Set the APN identifiers for a subscription by issue a PATCH request on the _/ecc/v1/subscriptions/{type}:{id}_ path.
 The body of the request shall include the desired APN identifiers.
+The given APN identifiers will replace the currently set APN identifiers.

 The valid set of APN identifiers are defined as part of the onboarding process.

 The first id in the `apn-ids` list will be used as the default APN identifier.